If you get sciatica, there's a chance that it could happen again at some point.

 - tingling – like pins and needles

-Your symptoms may be worse when moving, sneezing or coughing.
+Your symptoms may come on suddenly but they can also start slowly.
+The pain may be worse when moving, sneezing or coughing.

-You may also have back pain, but it's not usually as bad as the pain in your bottom, leg or foot.
+You may also have back pain, but it's not usually as bad as the pain in your leg.

 You probably do not have sciatica if you only have back pain.

-Sciatica usually gets better in 4 to 6 weeks, but it can sometimes last longer.
+Sciatica usually gets better in a few weeks to a few months, but it can sometimes last longer.
+It can also return if you've had it before.

 To help relieve your pain and speed up recovery: